uabrc/uabrc.github.io/docs/cheaha/software/modules.md

 - Inconsistent and varied PCT errors
 - Inability to start Matlab parpool

 To avoid the bug, please use the latest available version of MATLAB and no earlier than R2022a.
-Upgrading MATLAB versions requires acceptance testing, because MATLAB is not always backwards compatible.
-Be sure to test that your code works as expected on the new version before using it for research!
+Upgrading MATLAB versions may require some effort and testing of your code, because MATLAB is not always backwards compatible.
+Be sure to test that your code works as expected on the new version before using it for research.

 If you aren't able to use R2022a or newer, there is a workaround available.
 Please navigate to this [GitHub repository](https://github.com/wwarriner/matlab_parpool_slurm_fix) and follow the instructions in `README.md`.
 Some light MATLAB programming is required to effectively use the workaround.
+Please contact [Support](../../help/support.md) if you would like assistance.